machinetranslate/machinetranslate.org/quality-estimation/quality-estimation.md

 ---

-In 2012, [Lucia Specia](/lucia-specia) and Google researcher Radu Soricut organized the first *Shared Task on Quality Estimation*.
+In 2012, [Lucia Specia](/lucia-specia) and Google researcher Radu Soricut organised the first *Shared Task on Quality Estimation*.

 In 2018, Lucia Specia, Carolina Scarton and Gustavo Henrique Paetzold published the book *Quality Estimation for Machine Translation*.
 There was research on word-level quality estimation and paragraph-level quality estimation.